pdeljanov/Symphonia/README.md

 ## License

-Sonata is provided under the LGPLv2.1 license.
+Sonata is provided under the MPL v2.0 license.
 Please refer to the LICENSE file for more details.

 ## Contributing